msayson/msayson.github.io/_posts/2017-05-18-improving-authentication-usability.markdown

 ### Improvements and alternatives to passwords

-* Password managers such as KeePassX and LastPass make it easier to securely store passwords for any number of services.
+* Password managers such as KeePass and LastPass make it easier to securely store passwords for any number of services.
 This encourages unique, stronger passwords to be used.

 * OAuth providers such as Google, GitHub, and Facebook encourage third parties to leverage their services.
 This removes the need for companies like Quora and Meetup to reinvent the wheel, and for users to manage additional passwords.